Angrboða

 Angrboða (Old Norse: /non/; also Angrboda) is a jötunn in Norse mythology.
 She is the mate of Loki and the mother of monsters.
 She is only mentioned once in the Poetic Edda (Völuspá hin skamma) as the mother of Fenrir by Loki.
 The Prose Edda (Gylfaginning) describes her as "a giantess in Jötunheimar" and as the mother of three monsters: the wolf Fenrir, the Midgard serpent Jörmungandr, and the ruler of the dead Hel.

 Name

 The Old Norse name Angrboða has been translated as 'the one who brings grief', 'she-who-offers-sorrow', or 'harm-bidder'.
-The first element is related to the English word "anger", but means "sorrow" or "regret" in Old Norse, the later meaning is retained in Scandinavian languages.
-In Norwegian and Danish the word is rendered as "anger" while Icelandic and Faroese has "angur" and Swedish "ånger".
-The second element "boða" is cognate with the English word bode as in "this does not bode well".
+The first element, meaning 'trouble, affliction', also 'grief, contrition', was borrowed into English as anger.
+The second element derives from Proto-Germanic *beudan ('to offer').

 According to some scholars, the name Angrboða is probably a late invention dating from no earlier than the 12th century, although the tradition of the three monsters born of Loki and a jötunn may be of greater age.